anna-filou/blog/about.md

 ## Who

-👋🏻 I’m Anna, a web designer originally from Greece.
+👋🏻 I’m Anna, a web designer originally from Greece, living in Europe. 🇪🇺

-🇪🇺 At any given time, I’m either working in Vienna (Austria), Athens (Greece) or traveling in some other place.

-✨ I enjoy challenging myself, learning how to do new things and how to speak other languages.
+I enjoy challenging myself, learning how to do new things and how to speak other languages.

+### Languages

 👄 **Currently fluent in:** English, Greek, German.
 📚 **Learning:** Dutch, Japanese.

 ## What

-💭 Here you’ll find various thoughts on **design** and other topics I’m passionate about; **technology**, **drawing**, **languages** and **life** in general.
+Here you’ll find various thoughts on **design** and other topics I’m passionate about; **technology**, **drawing**, **languages** and **life** in general.

-🏷 Each post is assigned to one or more *tags*, a.k.a. categories.
-Click a *tag* to see all posts in that category.
+🏷 Each post is assigned to one or more tags, a.k.a. categories.
+Click a tag to see all posts in that category or see all categories in the 'all posts' page.

+*You can switch to a dark theme (so much better at night) by pressing the button on the top right.*

 ## Why